 Thornybush Private Game Reserve comprises 11,500ha of bushveld adjacent to the greater Kruger National Park.
 Other reserves include Kapama, Balule and Makalali...

-Thornybush Private Game Reserve comprises 14 000ha of bushveld adjacent to the greater Kruger National Park.
+Thornybush comprises 14 000ha of bushveld adjacent to the greater Kruger National Park.
 The biodiversity of Thornybush attracts a wide variety of wildlife and bird species including good sightings of the Big Five whilst on safari.
-Thornybush has an open border with the neighbouging Timbavati, which in turn has an open border with the Kruger.
-So the animals can wander freely.
+Thornybush has an open border with the neighbouring Timbavati, which in turn has an open border with the Kruger.
+So the animals can wander freely without fences.
+It offers some top and mid-range game lodges.

 Kapama Private Game Reserve lies adjacent to Thornybush, a 13 000ha private reserve which has four camps.
 An added benefit of Kapama Reserve is that you can easily visit the Hoedspruit Endangered Species Centre for endangered animals which lies close by.

-North and east of Hoedspruit are the private Balule Game Reserve and Klaserie Game Reserve.
+North and east of Hoedspruit is the private Balule Game Reserve.
 Makalali Private Game Reserve lies slightly away from Kruger but its size enables it to offer the Big Five as well.
+Balule and Karongwe offers a number of well-priced safari lodges.

 The Manyeleti Game Reserve lies just north of the Sabi Sands.
 It borders the Kruger National Park to the east.
 So diverse is its habitat and wildlife that you have an good chance of spotting many of the Big 5 – elephant, rhino, buffalo, lion and leopard.
 Leopard are less frequently seen at close range.
 But the Manyeleti is unusual in that it only has three private safari concessions.
 This allows for an exclusive game-viewing experience.